Owlwood Estate

-Owlwood Estate is a historic mansion in Holmby Hills, Los Angeles, California.
-It was built in 1936 and designed by architect Robert D. Farquhar.
-Previous owners include actors Tony Curtis and Cher.
+Owlwood Estate is a historic mansion in Holmby Hills, Los Angeles, California, United States.
+Built in 1937 and designed by architect Robert D. Farquhar, the 12600 sqft Tuscan-style estate was the largest house in Los Angeles when completed.
+It is located at 141 South Carolwood Drive,Holmby Hills on a 3.7-acre lot at the end of a cul-de-sac bordering the Los Angeles Country Club.

+The estate has had numerous notable owners throughout its history, including businessman Charles H. Quinn and his wife Florence Letts Quinn, film executive Joseph M. Schenck, actors Tony Curtis and Cher, and businessman Roland Arnall.
+In September 2016, the property sold for $90 million to an investment firm, setting the record as the third highest residential sale in Los Angeles history at that time.
+The estate returned to the market in 2017 listed at $180 million.

 Description

-The 12600 sqft Tuscan-style mansion was designed by architect Robert D. Farquhar (1872–1967) in 1937, and was the largest house in Los Angeles when it was built.
+The 12600 sqft Tuscan-style mansion was designed by architect Robert D. Farquhar in 1937, and was the largest house in Los Angeles when it was built.
 It has two stories, six bedrooms and two staff bedrooms, seven full bathrooms and five half-bathrooms, a tennis court, a pool house, a swimming pool, a theatre, and a full-size elevator.

-It is located at 141 South Carolwood Drive, Holmby Hills, Los Angeles, California.

 History

 Construction and first owners

 The first owners were businessman Charles H. Quinn (1876–1975) and his wife, Florence Letts Quinn (1868–1944), the widow of Arthur Letts (1862–1923), the original developer of Holmby Hills.
 Arthur Letts chose 141 South Carolwood Drive from all the development's acreage for his family's estate.
 However, he died before building commenced, and his widow inherited the property, a 3.7-acre lot at the end of a cul-de-sac bordering the Los Angeles Country Club.
 It was the only property excluded from the original Holmby Hills offerings.
 Florence Letts selected prominent architect Robert D. Farquhar to design and build the estate, and was responsible for the European influences seen in the selections and finishes.